garfix/richard-readthedocs/docs/source/introduction/composition.md

 }
 ~~~

 __apply__ is more complex.
 In some cases the structure of a sem is not determined by the node itself, but by one of the child nodes.
-The first argument of `apply` is thus a __template__ (SemanticTemplate) which is applied to its furter arguments.
+This child node delivers a __template__ this then applied by the parent.
+The first argument of `apply` is thus a template (SemanticTemplate) which is applied to its furter arguments.

 In the first rule of the following example `vp_nosub_obj` says: I will use my child `np` as a template to calculate my sem.
 I will pass it the child `tv` as an argument.
-Two `np` rules are added as example of how the actual template depends on the inner structure of the `np`.
+Two further `np` rules are added as example of how the actual template depends on the inner structure of the `np`.

 ~~~python
 {